Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: Results

 The two formulations aim at the user throughput maximization from two different perspectives.
 The MTF's goal is to increase the average throughput of the entire set of concurrent user flows under a minimum guaranteed per-user throughput.
 PTF, instead, designs a layout that provides the same minimum guaranteed throughput to the concurrent user flows, but leaves a large spare capacity in each link so that individual traffic bursts can be accommodated at the highest rate possible.
 These two objectives are pursued at equal deployment budget.
 The two perspectives result into different topological choices, which emerge from Figure~\ref{fig:mh_b}, indicating the number of hops from the IAB Donor to each UE in downlink and uplink, and from Figure~\ref{fig:dg_b}, showing the IAB Donor's node degree, i.e., the number of links incident to the IAB Donor.

 With a small budget, the IAB backhaul is very limited and the traffic is mainly collected by direct connections to the IAB Donor.
 This leads to few backhaul hops and a high IAB Donor's degree.
 However, as the budget increases, the access burden shifts towards IAB Nodes.
 This means larger backhaul networks and few connections departing from the IAB Donor towards IAB Nodes, which, in turn, connect to UEs.
 The difference between MTF and PTF network layouts lies in the offset between these curves.
 MTF tends to form deeper wireless backhaul networks than PTF, characterized by a larger number of hops from the IAB Donor to each UEs.
 At the same time, the IAB Donor tends to have fewer incident links in MTF than in PTF.
-These metrics reveal how a peak-throughput optimization requires star-like topologies to reduce potential bottleneck points.
-In contrast, mean-throughput can be maximized with a properly-designed deeper backhaul, with less bottleneck concern.
+These metrics reveal how a peak-throughput optimization requires star-like topologies to reduce potential bottleneck points. { Since the relaying devices are half-duplex, their capacity is inherently constrained and further reduced when forwarding traffic for multiple flows; adopting a star topology, where nodes connect directly to the donor, mitigates these limitations by avoiding multi-hop relaying and thereby alleviating bottlenecks.} In contrast, mean-throughput can be maximized with a properly-designed deeper backhaul, with less bottleneck concern.

 Figure~\ref{fig:bn_b} helps to shed some light on bottleneck causes.
 The figure indicates which device or link acts as a bottleneck for each user flow.
 At small budgets, the topology mainly consists of a single IAB Donor and few IAB nodes, therefore most UEs see a flow cap imposed by the saturation of IAB Donor's and IAB Nodes' access resources.
 When the budget increases more IAB nodes are installed, therefore the bottleneck distribution changes: only IAB Nodes' access links become the predominant source of bottlenecks.
 Finally, from mid to high budgets, notice how the PTF formulation can design a backhaul that leads to the saturation of IAB Donor's backhaul links.